razocorp/rc-workstation/README.md

 ==============
 Basic user account settings for TCB workstations.

-# Assumed Applications
+## Installed Packages

-The following application/packages are expected to be installed on all TCB workstations.
+The following packages/modules/programs are expected to be installed on all TCB workstations.
 They might not need to be installed for this user configuration to work, but are likely to be referenced in other documentation.

-## From Official Pacman Repositories
+### From Official Pacman Repositories

 Installed with `pacman -S [package-name]`